janjongboom/lorawan-fragmentation-in-flash/README.md

 * Demonstrates how to use [mbed-lorawan-frag-lib](https://github.com/janjongboom/mbed-lorawan-frag-lib) - a library for Low-Density Parity Encoding - to store an incoming firmware update in flash and use forward error correction to fix missing packets.
 * Stores all firmware packets in external flash (AT45 SPI Flash).
 * Integrates with a [bootloader](https://github.com/janjongboom/lorawan-at45-fota-bootloader), which will check the flash on startup, and uses the FlashIAP API to perform the firmware update.
-* Verifies that firmware was signed by a trusted party using RSA/SHA256 with public key held on device, and private key held by manufacturer.
+* Verifies that firmware was signed by a trusted party using ECDSA/SHA256 with public key held on device, and private key held by manufacturer.

 You can run this application without access to a LoRaWAN network. [fota-lora-radio](https://github.com/armmbed/fota-lora-radio) uses the same libraries but also comes with a LoRa stack.

 ## Package format

-A firmware packet consists of two blocks:
+A firmware packet consists of a number of blocks, defined in the `UpdateSignature_t` type:

-* RSA/SHA256 signature of the actual firmware (256 bytes).
+* ECDSA/SHA256 signature of the actual firmware (71 bytes).
+* Manufacturer UUID.
+* Device Class UUID.
+* Diff header (4 bytes).
 * Actual firmware.

-These two blocks should be concatenated.
+These blocks should be concatenated, see `create-packets-h.js`.

 ## How to get started